Tennis-Kvitova outlasts Muguruza in tense U.S. Open duel | Sports-Games

 Tennis-Kvitova outlasts Muguruza in tense U.S. Open duel

 Kvitova was in good form headed into Flushing Meadows after reaching the Cincinnati final and reiterated her claim as one of tennis' great fighters when she saved match point twice late in the third set to push the affair into the tiebreak.
-Muguruza, who suffered first-round exits from Wimbledon and Roland-Garros before pulling out of August's Silicon Valley Classic with an injury, was not at her fighting best as she sent over 21 winners to 43 from her opponent across the match.
+The twice Wimbledon champion said she was inspired by 23-times Grand Slam winner Serena Williams, whose emotional farewell to the U.S. Open with a gritty, third-round loss to Ajla Tomljanovic on Friday overshadowed the entire tournament.

 Czech Petra Kvitova sent across 14 aces to down Spanish ninth seed Garbine Muguruza 5-7 6-3 7-6(10) in a thrilling third-round duel at the U.S. Open Saturday.
 Kvitova was in good form headed into Flushing Meadows after reaching the Cincinnati final and reiterated her claim as one of tennis' great fighters when she saved match point twice late in the third set to push the affair into the tiebreak.

+The twice Wimbledon champion said she was inspired by 23-times Grand Slam winner Serena Williams, whose emotional farewell to the U.S. Open with a gritty, third-round loss to Ajla Tomljanovic on Friday overshadowed the entire tournament.
+"I watched Serena last night and it was amazing how she was saving those match points, so I tried to do the same," said Kvitova.

 Muguruza, who suffered first-round exits from Wimbledon and Roland-Garros before pulling out of August's Silicon Valley Classic with an injury, was not at her fighting best as she sent over 21 winners to 43 from her opponent across the match.
-The twice Grand Slam winner pulled out every weapon in her arsenal to defend three match points in the tiebreak but was forced to endure another heartache this year when she whacked the ball into the net on the final point.
+The twice Grand Slam champion Muguruza pulled out every weapon in her arsenal to defend three match points in the 22-point tiebreak but was forced to endure another heartache this year when she whacked the ball into the net on the final play.

-"She was serving very well and I was dealing with the nerves a little bit as well," twice Wimbledon champion Kvitova said after the match, having improved her career record against Muguruza to 6-1.
-"I do feel the love from you fans...
-I had a great week before coming here in New York so it's helping me as well."
+"I'm proud of my fighting spirit.
+I have had some tough losses this year, but definitely this one makes me feel like my fighting spirit was there, my tennis was there," said Muguruza.
+Kvitova had the crowd squarely on her side in her 15th appearance in the Flushing Meadows main draw but it will be a different story when she faces home hope Jessica Pegula next, after the American reached the quarter-finals at the Australian Open and Roland-Garros.

+"I will face Jessica and the crowd, for sure," she told reporters.
+"She is really playing very solid game.
+Not only here but even whole season she was really going deep in these tournaments."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)